-At our working meeting on January 28, 2019, the Dean Club will set our Annual Goals for the coming year.
-Members will discuss the results of the December brainstorming session, categorized the goals, and prioritized the categories and their top goals.
+At our working meeting on January 27, 2020, the Dean Club set our Annual Goals for the coming year.
+Members discussed the results of the December brainstorming session, categorized the goals, and prioritized the categories and their top goals.

 Categorized Goals are available at:

 2020 Categorized Goals

 Results of the brainstorming are available at: